 In the last few years, Berlin has become a magnet for people who want to start a new life and a new career.
 Now more than ever before, people from all over the world are moving here to try their luck.
-In the beginning it was mostly people who had already been here before and were somehow in the know about the infrastructure of the city.
+In the beginning, it was mostly people who had already been here before and were somehow in the know about the infrastructure of the city.
 But things have changed.
 The city has evolved and the type of people who come here have changed, too.

-With iHeartBerlin, we have always tried to give a bit of guidance both for those who live here, but also for those who are new in town or are planning to come here, either for having a good time, or for starting a new job or university program.
+With iHeartBerlin, we have always tried to give a bit of guidance both for those who live here, but also for those who are new in town or are planning to come here, either for having a good time or for starting a new job or university program.
 While we are mostly giving advice in terms of places and events, what’s been missing here is some general guidance to the process of moving here, including choosing the right district, finding an apartment, getting the basic stuff for the house and how to get around town.
 These are all important parts of your own Berlin story and today we would like to contribute to that.

-After the jump we will give you some basic advice about moving to Berlin.
+Here we will give you some basic advice about moving to Berlin.

 1) Choose Your District

-Depending on your personal preferences and the location of your job or university, the choice of district is quite an essential one.
+Depending on your personal preferences and the location of your job or university, the choice of the district is quite an essential one.
 Every area has certain qualities that might be appealing to one person but annoying for another, so we want to give you a little overview.
 We’ll focus on the more central districts that are within the S-Bahn Ring (the circular line of trains that go around the city center).

 Neukölln, photo: Sascha Kohlmann

 For the majority of our younger readers, the districts of Neukölln and Kreuzberg are probably the most interesting.
 These districts are hubs for youth culture, nightlife and creativity and they already host a large community of foreigners living there.
 The infrastructure of both districts is amazing, especially for foreigners, but it can get very busy and loud, especially the areas of Oranienstraße, Schlesisches Tor and Weserstraße.
 These are magnets for party tourism.
-If you like to be surrounded by a lot of bars, vintage shops, hip cafes and urban hang outs, these are definitely your kind of places.
+If you like to be surrounded by a lot of bars, vintage shops, hip cafes, and urban hang-outs, these are definitely your kind of places.

 The contrasting districts are Mitte and Prenzlauer Berg.
 Apart from the really touristic and commercial areas in the West and South of Mitte, there is still really nice residential areas in the North of Mitte around Rosenthaler Platz that attracts a maybe more commercially established yet creative kind of crowd.
 They have some of the best restaurants and shops in town there.
 Prenzlauer Berg can be considered the more tranquil and family-oriented version of this.